 In some circumstances, fake checks may include abnormalities in their check numbers.
 This includes the following irregularities:

-If a check is genuine, it should have a check number printed in the top right-hand corner.
+- Out-of-Place Numbers – If a check is genuine, it should have a check number printed in the top right-hand corner.
 Keep an eye out for checks with the number printed somewhere else.

-Out-of-sequence check orders may mean that your client lost a checkbook and started writing checks from a new one, but in other cases, it can be a sign of a fake.
+- Out-of-Order Numbers – Out-of-sequence check orders may mean that your client lost a checkbook and started writing checks from a new one, but in other cases, it can be a sign of a fake.
 If you receive a much lower check number than usual from a customer, look into the issue.
 Also, be on alert for duplicate check numbers.

-To see if you have a real check, compare the check number in the top right corner against the number in the MICR line.
+- Mismatched Numbers – To see if you have a real check, compare the check number in the top right corner against the number in the MICR line.
 The MICR line includes the account number, routing number, and check number.
 If the MICR line does not match the check number, the check is most likely a fake.

-While a low check number does not necessarily imply that a check is fake, it does suggest the establishment of a new checking account and a higher risk of fraud.
+- Low Check Number – While a low check number does not necessarily imply that a check is fake, it does suggest the establishment of a new checking account and a higher risk of fraud.
 Remember that 90% of bad checks are drawn from checking accounts that are less than a year old, so this could be cause for concern.
 Watch for personal checks with numbers in the low three digits, and business checks with numbers in the low four digits.

 3. Incorrect Routing Number